pmahindru/L4_mahindru_pranav_CSCI3172/README.md

 ### File Name

-All files code is mine nothing is taken from the outside and i didn't reference anything from the outside other than i just saw the lab 4 document and recording to understand more :).
+All code is mine nothing is taken from the outside and i didn't take any reference/code anything from the outside other than i just saw the lab 4 document and recording to understand more :).

 *Repeat as needed*